Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalBryan.md

     Manage time-based conditions using Python's datetime module

-This approach gives me a clean and reusable way to control device data downloads and helps ensure the system runs efficiently withot overloading the devices or network.
+This approach gives me a clean and reusable way to control device data downloads and helps ensure the system runs efficiently without overloading the devices or network.

 ## Learning story
 As a student, I want to learn how to fetch data dynamically based on the last successful pull time, so I can ensure my system always retrieves complete and relevant data